HenriqueHilleshein/client-server/README.md

 # Project Specifications:
 - To make this system work out, It was used RESTful Web Service(HTTP) to data transference, and JSON to organize the data in the HTTP Message Body
 - Each client has a maximum value of 100000.
 If a overflow happens, the value start from 0 again.
 Example: 999995 + 10 = 5
-- Every message that a client send to the server has your respective ID, because that's used by the log
+- Every message that a client send to the server has its respective ID, because that's used by the log

 # The RESTful has 5 kind of resources(all of them use POST method):
 - /connect: It's used to begin the system.
-The client send the requisition with your respective ID to the server, and the server answer with the client's last value.
-If the client has not been registered, The server will register the client and answer 0 as value
+The client send the requisition with its respective ID to the server, and the server answer with the client's last value.
+If the client has not been registered, the server will register the client and answer 0 as value
-- /sendvalue: The client send your currently value with your respective ID to the server, and the server answer with HTTP 200 OK
+- /sendvalue: The client send its currently value and its respective ID to the server, and the server answer with HTTP 200 OK
-- /odd: The client send the requisition with your respective ID to the server, and the server answer with a random odd number in range 0-98
+- /odd: The client send the requisition with its respective ID to the server, and the server answer with a random odd number in range 0-98
-- /even: The client send the requisition with your respective ID to the server, and the server answer with a random even number in range 1-99
+- /even: The client send the requisition with its respective ID to the server, and the server answer with a random even number in range 1-99
-- /disconnect: The client send the requisition with your respective ID to the server, the server recoginaze the client disconnection and answer with HTTP 200 OK
+- /disconnect: The client send the requisition with its respective ID to the server, the server recognize the client disconnection and answer with HTTP 200 OK

 # The classes used to make objects(/dev/lib)
-- client_class: The server make the instantiation of the your clients, and use it to store your clients informations.
+- client_class: The server make the instantiation of the its clients, and use it to stores its clients informations.
-- client_info: The client make instantiation, and use it to store your own informations.
+- client_info: The client make instantiation, and use it to stores its own informations.

 # Program requirements are in the doc/requirements.txt